junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 This document describes PINE, a Verifiable Distributed Aggregation Function (VDAF) for privately aggregating high-dimensional, real-valued vectors.
-Prior to aggregation, each input vector is determined to have a bounded L2-norm, where the bound is determined by the applicaiton.
-Such a primitive can be used to facilitiate robust, federated machine learning.
+Prior to aggregation, each input vector is determined to have a bounded L2-norm, where the bound is configured by the applicaiton.
+PINE is intended to facilitiate robust, federated machine learning.

 --- middle